How Much Does Boudoir Photography Cost in the Seattle Area, and Why?

 There is nothing wrong with wanting a good deal.
 There is also nothing wrong with wanting an experience that feels intentional and personal.
 The key is being honest with yourself about what you want the outcome to be.
 If you simply need a few updated images, a shorter session might meet that need.
 If you want time to settle in, to be guided carefully, and to walk away feeling genuinely transformed, that requires a different level of investment.

-At the end of the day, boudoir photography is about more than cost.
-It is about how you want to feel when you look back at those images years from now.
+At the end of the day, boudoir photography is about more than what it costs.
+It’s about how you want to feel when you look back at those images years from now and remember the day you created them.
+One day you may find yourself standing in front of your wall art with a smile, remembering exactly how that day felt.

 If you are still deciding whether a mini session or a full experience is right for you, you can read more about what to expect from a Shelly Erwich Photography boudoir session here.
 However you choose to move forward, make sure you are investing in something that feels aligned with the woman you are becoming, not just the lowest number you can find.
 Future you will thank yourself!